getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/index.md

 Some alert settings apply at the project level and to all alerts in the project.
 Other alert settings are specific to the alert.
 You can tweak your [personal alerts settings]({%- link _documentation/workflow/alerts-notifications/alerts.md -%}#alert-subscription) to control which alerts you receive.

-For more details, see the [full documentation on Issue Alerts]({%- link _documentation/workflow/alerts-notifications/alerts.md -%}#issue-alerts).
+For more details about Issue Alerts, see the [full documentation on Issue Alerts]({%- link _documentation/workflow/alerts-notifications/alerts.md -%}#issue-alerts).

 ## Non-Alert Notifications